freshSauce/freshSauce/README.md

 <p>Aside from my web-scraping experience I've been interested on developing API's with Flask help or PHP, my most "joke-a-like" project was a script that scraped various BIN/IIN numbers from a public DB and I stored them on a database, after that I made an API that used to sent data based on the users input (such like BIN/IIN number, country of the BIN/IIN, bank of the BIN/IIN).</p>

 <p>One of my TOP-TIER projects is, right now, on development, it's a bot made for telegram that will look-up for stock prices based on the user favorite stocks, it will even alert ifthe price is above/below an user determined price.</p>

+<p>Nowadays I'm looking to make some bots/scripts/programs on another languages such as: C++ or Java</p>

 ---

 ### My Social Media :D